Stable moduli spaces of odd-dimensional manifold triads: Pairs of spaces and manifolds.

 \begin{defn} Let $(M,\hb M,\vb M)$ and $(N,\hb N,\vb N)$ be two $(d-1)$-dimensional manifold triads.
 A $d$-dimensional manifold $4$-ad $(W,\partial_0 W,\partial_1 W,\partial_2 W)$ is called a \textit{triad cobordism from $M$ to $N$} if there is an equality of triads $(\partial_2 W,\partial_{02} W,\partial_{12} W)=(M,\hb M,\vb M)\sqcup (N,\hb N,\vb N)$ and there is a diffeomorphism of pairs $(\partial_1 W,\partial_{01} W)\cong (\vb M\times [0,1],\hvb M\times [0,1])$ relative to $(\vb M,\hvb M)$, seen as a subspace of the second factor given by the inclusion at $\{0\}$.
 In this case, we denote $\hb W\coloneqq \partial_0 W$ and $\vb W=\partial_2 W $.
 We denote a triad cobordism $W$ from $M$ to $N$ by $W:M\leadsto N.$ Observe that the definition implies that $\hb W$ is a cobordism with trivial boundary (or a \textit{r$\partial$}-cobordism in the sense of \cite{WallGeometrical}) from $\hb M$ to $\hb N$ (see \cref{relative cobordism picture}). \end{defn}

-We say that two triad cobordisms $W:M\leadsto N$ and $W':M\leadsto N$ are \textit{diffeomorphic} if they are diffeomorphic as $4$-ads where the diffeomorphism sends $M$ in $W$ to $M$ in $W'$ (and thus $N$ to $N$).
+We say that two triad cobordisms $W:M\leadsto N$ and $W':M\leadsto N$ are \textit{diffeomorphic} if they are diffeomorphic as $4$-ads where the diffeomorphism sends $M$ in $W$ to $M$ in $W'$ (and thus $N$ to $N$), not necessarily via the identity.
 We call the subspaces $\hb W$ and $\vb W$ of a triad $W$ by \textit{horizontal} and \textit{vertical boundary}, respectively.

-\begin{rmk} This notion should be seen as a generalization of a cobordism between manifolds with boundary in the sense of \cite[Defn.
-1.1]{BNR} by taking $\partial_1 W=\emptyset=\vb M=\vb N$.
-On the other hand, the triad $(W,\hb W\cup \partial_1 W,\vb W)$ is a cobordism between the manifolds with boundary $(M,\partial M)$ and $(N,\partial N)$.
-We will take this perspective to import results from \cite{BNR} to our more general setting.
-This generalization will be especially important starting from \cref{cobordism categories definition L cut}. \end{rmk}
+\begin{rmk} This notion can be seen as a generalization of a cobordism between manifolds with boundary with trivialized boundary (or $r\partial$-cobordisms in the sense of \cite{WallGeometrical}) by taking $\hb M=\hb N=\emptyset.$ Moreover, given a triad cobordism $W$, then $\hb W$ is a $r\partial$-cobordism. \end{rmk}

 For $k\geq 0$, recall the definition of $D^k_+$ from \cref{triad homotopy}.
 We see this as a triad $(D^k_+,\partial_0D^k_+,\partial_1D^k_+)$ given by $\partial_0D^k$ to be the subset of $\partial D^k_+$ where the first coordinate is $0$.
 Denote by $\partial_{01}D^k_+=\partial_0D^k_+\cap \partial_1D^k_+.$ For $k=0,$ this is the triad $(\{0\},\emptyset,\emptyset)$.